Frequently Asked Questions:

 Who are the Leadership kids?

-Your freshman may have come home from the Pride Assemble orientation talking about the upperclassmen that led discussions and games.
+Your freshman may have come home from the Fear of ROAR orientation talking about the upperclassmen that led discussions and games.
 Leadership is a class offered at FHS that develops skills in students and supports events such as orientation and open house.

 How do I navigate the parking lot?